2024 Projects

 Forest City Tree Festival

-This project developed and implemented Western's first-ever Forest City Tree Festival in October 2024.
+This project was led by Dr. Brendon Samuels.
+He developed and implemented Western's first-ever Forest City Tree Festival in October 2024.
 The weekend was dedicated to celebrating trees on campus, in collaboration with City of London, ReForest London, and the Upper Thames River Conservation Authority.
 Programming including nature walks, tree giveaways, and panel discussions.

 Bird Safety Window Films for Music Building